battle of panipat

 2. Decline of the Delhi Sultanate

-The Lodi dynasty lost its rule over Delhi and Agra, and the Lodi dynasty came to an end.
-It was the only Afghan empire in the Delhi Sultanate.
-The Delhi Sultanate had been weakening since the start of the Sayyid dynasty.
-There were many treasures deposited by Ibrahim Lodi at Agra.
-Babur captured those treasures and freed himself from the financial difficulties.
+The Lodi dynasty lost its rule over Delhi and Agra and came to an end.
+It was the only Afghan empire in the Delhi Sultanate, which had been weakening since the start of the Sayyid dynasty.
+Ibrahim Lodi deposited many treasures at Agra.
+Babur captured those treasures and freed himself from financial difficulties.
 The struggle for supremacy started in north India, which marked a new phase.
 The Battle of Khanwa with Rana Sanga was one such war due to regional fragmentation.

 3. Impact on Indian Subcontinent’s Political Landscape